GorillaStack/auto-tag/README.md

-    -lr   --log-retention-days   The number of days to retain the Lambda Function's logs (default: 90) -ld   --log-level-debug      Enable the debug logging for the Lambda Function -ct   --disable-create-time  Disable the 'CreateTime' tagging for all AWS resources -ib   --disable-invoked-by   Disable the 'InvokedBy' tagging for all AWS resources
+    -lr   --log-retention-days   The number of days to retain the Lambda Function's logs (default: 90) -ld   --log-level-debug      Enable the debug logging for the Lambda Function -dct  --disable-create-time  Disable the 'CreateTime' tagging for all AWS resources -dib  --disable-invoked-by   Disable the 'InvokedBy' tagging for all AWS resources -ct   --custom-tags          Define custom tags in a JSON document
 ```

 #### Preparation